-The fund is a mixed fund where the risk is due to the allocation between the equity, fixed income securities and alternative investment asset classes.
-A larger proportion of equities or alternative investments results in a higher risk but also the potential for a higher return.
-Investments in interest-bearing securities or in fixed income funds are associated with interest rate risk, which means that fund returns are affected by interest rate changes.
-A fund that invests in fixed income securities with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
+The fund is a fixed income fund and an investment in fixed income securities or in a fixed income fund is associated with interest rate risk which means that fund returns are affected by interest rate changes.
+A fund that invests in fixed income instruments with a long residual fixed interest duration has a higher interest rate risk than a fund that invests in fixed income instruments with a shorter residual fixed interest duration.
 The average residual fixed interest duration for holdings in the fund can vary significantly over time.
 The fund has the option of investing with an emphasis on regions and sectors.
 This means that the risk in the fund can be higher than an investment in a diversified global fund that allocates its investments across several regions and sectors.
 The fund has a currency risk, which means that the returns and the risk are affected by changes in exchange rates.
 An investment in an fixed income instrument results in a credit risk, as the fund can be affected by a loss due to an issuer not fulfilling its commitments.
 The credit risk is higher when the fund's proportion of assets in fixed income securities issued by companies or states with a low credit quality is high.